Deformation of Einstein metrics and $L^2$ cohomology on strictly pseudoconvex domains: Einstein deformation theory of asymptotically complex hyperbolic metrics

 for an arbitrary $\delta\in\mathbb{R}$.
 Here $L^2_\delta(E)$ and $H^m_\delta(E)$ are weighted $L^2$ and $L^2$-Sobolev spaces, which are defined by $L^2_\delta(E):=x^\delta L^2(E)$ and $H^k_\delta(E):=x^\delta H^k(E)$.

-Another virtue of the geometricity is that it allows us to consider the operator $P$ also on $\mathbb{C}H^n$.
-Then we can formulate the following coercivity assumption, which is crucial in the next lemma:
+Another virtue of the geometricity is that it allows us to consider the operator $P$ on any ACH manifold simultaneously.
+In particular, $P$ makes sense on $\mathbb{C}H^n$.
+Then we can formulate the following coerciveness assumption, which is crucial in the next lemma:

 Its validity for $P=\mathcal{E}_g'$ is obvious from \eqref{eq:linearized-Einstein-formula}.

 We need in addition to introduce a nonnegative real number $R_P$ called the \emph{indicial radius} of $P$.
 For this, we again consider the operator $P$ on $\mathbb{C}H^n$.
 Fixing an origin $o\in\mathbb{C}H^n$ identifies a subgroup $G=U(n)$ of the group of isomorphisms $G_0=\PSU(n,1)$, which gives the expression